Shea Patterson

-Shea Christopher Patterson (born January 17, 1997) is an American football quarterback for the Saskatchewan Roughriders of the Canadian Football League (CFL).
+Shea Christopher Patterson (born January 17, 1997) is an American professional football quarterback for the Montreal Alouettes of the Canadian Football League (CFL).
 He played college football for the Ole Miss Rebels (2016–2017) and the Michigan Wolverines (2018–2019).
 He was signed by the Kansas City Chiefs as an undrafted free agent in 2020.
-He was drafted in the 2018 Major League Baseball draft by the Texas Rangers and they retain his rights until 2024.
-The Michigan Panthers drafted Patterson with the first pick in the 2022 USFL Draft.
+He was drafted in the 2018 Major League Baseball draft by the Texas Rangers and they retained his rights until 2024.
+The Michigan Panthers drafted Patterson with the first pick in the 2022 USFL draft.
 He has also played with the New Orleans Breakers of the United States Football League (USFL).

 Patterson was considered among the top 5 high school class of 2016 football prospects in the entire country.
 He earned the Pete Dawkins Trophy as a high school senior.
 Patterson began his college football career at the University of Mississippi (Ole Miss) before transferring to the University of Michigan.
 Among his collegiate highlights are the Ole Miss single-game passing yards record and the Michigan records for single-game (regulation) passing touchdowns, consecutive 300-yard passing games and consecutive 4-touchdown passing games.
 His senior season passing yardage total was second in school history.
 He was a two-time third-team All-Big Ten Conference selection.

-Early years
+Early life

 Patterson grew up in Toledo, Ohio before moving to Brownsville, Texas for a few years and then to nearby Hidalgo to attend Hidalgo High School as a freshman in 2012.
 In December of that year, he committed to the University of Arizona to play college football.
 After his freshman year, his family moved to Shreveport, Louisiana after his father moved the family for a new job.
 In Shreveport, he attended Calvary Baptist Academy, where he was a standout on the football team.
 Patterson threw for 2,655 yards with 34 touchdowns as a sophomore and 2,428 passing yards, 38 touchdowns as a junior.
-In July 2014, he decomitted from Arizona.
+In July 2014, he decommitted from Arizona.
 In February 2015, he committed to the University of Mississippi (Ole Miss).
 In 2015, Patterson transferred to IMG Academy in Bradenton, Florida for his senior year.

 Patterson was regarded as a 5-star prospect by Scout, Rivals, and 247Sports, and a 4-star by ESPN.
 He was the highest rated recruit at his position by all four recruiting services (as a pro-style quarterback on 247Sports and Scout, and a dual-threat quarterback by Rivals and ESPN).
 Patterson was the 4th-highest rated recruit overall in the class of 2016 on the 247Sports Composite, which aggregates the ratings of the four recruiting services.